 Nightingale Birth Center

-We are now accepting clients for our new birth center in San Mateo, CA.
+We are accepting clients for our birth center in San Mateo, CA.

-The birth center will feature two beautiful birth rooms that open onto a peaceful ivy-covered yard.
-Each birth room will be equipped with:
+The birth center features two beautiful birth rooms that open onto a peaceful ivy-covered yard.
+Each birth room is equipped with:

 Immersion in a deep pool of water during labor eases stress, provides deep relaxation, and greatly relieves pain.
 Many women find that the calming environment of the birth center, the freedom of movement, and the continuous support that they receive from their midwives is just what they need to achieve a peaceful, natural delivery.

-If you are interested in birthing at our new center, please schedule a call with us so we can explore your options.
-Birth center tours will be available to potential clients starting in October.
+If you are interested in birthing at our birth center, please schedule a call with us so we can explore your options.
+In-person birth center tours are also available.